-Therefore the new DBC Table GlobalDBSpace and an extended syntax for creating a database were introduced:
+The introduction of the new DBC Table GlobalDBSpace and an expanded syntax for database creation has been implemented.

 CREATE DATABASE Customer AS PERM = 800000000000 SKEW = 10 PERCENT;

 The new “SKEW = 10 PERCENT” feature is set when creating the database and means the following:

-The total PermSpace available is still 80GB.
-However, each of the eight available AMPs can hold up to 11GB of data if it does not exceed the absolute upper limit of 80GB of the database.
-It, therefore, defines by how many percent an AMP may exceed its allocated space without the query being aborted.
+The PermSpace capacity remains at 80GB.
+Each of the eight AMPs can store up to 11GB of data if the database’s absolute limit of 80GB is not surpassed.
+This determines the percentage by which an AMP can surpass its assigned space without the query being terminated.

-In our example from above, in which the primary index’s clumsy selection would insert all rows on exactly one AMP, the error “2644 No more room in database Customer” would no longer occur.
-However, Teradata records such an event in the Software Event Log.
+In the previous example, where the primary index’s inefficient selection would insert all rows onto a single AMP, the occurrence of the “2644 No more room in database Customer” error would be eliminated.
+Nonetheless, Teradata would still document this event in the Software Event Log.

 Global Space Soft Limit.

-For example, if we create a database on an 8 AMP system with 80GB PermSpace, and define a soft limit of 10%, up to 11GB PermSpace can be used per AMP.
-So it is an overall limit that is defined across all AMPs.
+Creating an 8 AMP system database with 80GB PermSpace and a defined soft limit of 10% allows for up to 11GB PermSpace usage per AMP.
+This limit applies to all AMPs collectively.